-The bill amends the requirements for the imposition, collection, and uses of the emergency telephone charge imposed by local 911 governing bodies.
+The act amends the requirements for the imposition, collection, and uses of the emergency telephone charge imposed by local 911 governing bodies.
 Current law imposes a statutory cap on the amount of the emergency telephone charge that may be imposed by local governing bodies.
-The bill allows the public utilities commission (commission) to establish the authorized threshold amount for the charge on an annual basis.
+The act allows the public utilities commission (commission) to establish the authorized threshold amount for the charge on an annual basis.
 A local governing body may impose the charge in an amount up to the authorized threshold.
 If a governing body determines it needs to impose a higher charge to fund 911 operations in its jurisdiction, it must seek the approval of the commission.

 A new 911 surcharge (surcharge) is established as a collection for local governing bodies.
 The amount of the surcharge is established each year by the commission based on the needs of the local governing bodies.
 Service suppliers must collect the surcharge from service users and remit the money to the commission.
 The commission is required to transmit the money collected to local governing bodies within 60 days, using a formula based on the number of concurrent sessions maintained in the governing bodies' jurisdictions.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)